globalforge/infix/README.md

 InFIX greatly reduces the number of code releases needed when on-boarding new FIX clients, reduces the on-boarding time considerably and allows support personnel to establish connectivity with diverse requirements without developer involvement.

+InFIX has also successfully been used in production to increase order flow and allow business with new clients that may not have been possible without it.
+This is due to it's ability to transform working order types allowing both parties to conduct business where they might not have been able to.

 Preamble
 --------
 InFIX is a Java 1.8 application that is known to build on Windows and OS X but it should be buildable on any UNIX platform.